 That said, as a leader, you always work for someone.
-No matter how high up you go, there is always someone you are accountable to and someone that gives you direction.
-As any experienced leader will tell you, the ability to be a good follower is as important as being a good leader yourself.
+No matter how high you go, there is always someone you are accountable to and gives you direction.
+As any experienced leader will tell you, the ability to be a good follower is as essential as being a good leader yourself.

 So what happens when you receive a directive or get guidance from your boss that you believe is incorrect?
-Perhaps it’s short-sighted, or perhaps it’s the result of an incomplete understanding of the organization or the situation.
-These types of situations test not only a leader’s humility but also his/her character and professionalism.
+Perhaps it’s short-sighted or the result of an incomplete understanding of the organization or the situation.
+These situations test not only a leader’s humility but also their character and professionalism.
 At this juncture, your job is to lead UP the organizational structure – to explain to those you work for why you feel the decision is incorrect and to suggest an alternate course of action.
-It is absolutely a leader’s job to push back when a superior gives guidance that the leader believes to be incorrect, and a good leader has the courage to do so when necessary – tactfully, respectfully, but firmly.
+It is absolutely a leader’s job to push back when a superior gives guidance that the leader believes to be incorrect.
+A good leader dares to do so when necessary – tactfully, respectfully, but firmly.

-However, there will be times when, despite your certainty and your deep objection to a directive, your supervisor tells you to get it done.
-You’ve protested the directive, and you’ve been told no. You’ve offered an alternate solution or course of action, and again been told no. Now is the time when a leader must draw on his/her sense of character and simply do what he/she is told – and do it enthusiastically and to the best of his/her ability.
+However, there will be times when, despite your certainty and your profound objection to a directive, your supervisor tells you to get it done.
+You’ve protested the directive, and you’ve been told no. You’ve offered an alternate solution or course of action and again been told no. Now is the time when a leader must draw on their sense of character and do what they are described – and do it enthusiastically and to the best of their ability.

-This sequence of events is what the military often refers to as “Protest, Suggest, Salute”.
+The military often refers to this sequence of events as “Protest, Suggest, Salute.”

 A word of caution here.
 At this point, the leader may be tempted to offload some of the responsibility for this course of action from themselves to their supervisor.
 Here’s what that looks like: